-This group will produce a report that addresses these questions through three succinct analytical lenses:
+This group has worked to produce a report that addresses these questions through three succinct analytical lenses:

 - The role of inter- and transdisciplinarity for curriculum development and research programs, emphasizing especially the relationship between the humanities and the social sciences on the one hand and the natural sciences on the other (“radical interdisciplinarity”).